 Who pays for children’s dental bills after divorce?

-Can a court order parents pay children’s dental bills?
+Can a court order parents to pay children’s dental bills?

 Can an orthodontist seek dental bills from my father?